Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Introduction and statement of results

 \section{Introduction and statement of results}

-This paper completes, on a conceptual level, the program of study of the statistical properties of billiard systems initiated by Sinai's seminal papers \cite{Sinai63, Sinai70} in which he extended the ideas of Hopf and Anosov to the case of piecewise smooth dynamical systems.
+This paper completes, on a conceptual level, the study of decay of correlations of planar dispersing billiard systems initiated by Sinai's seminal papers \cite{Sinai63, Sinai70} in which he extended the ideas of Hopf and Anosov to the case of piecewise smooth dynamical systems.
 Sinai's breakthrough prompted several works establishing ergodicity for more and more general systems.
 Yet, the quantitative study of their mixing properties had to wait almost twenty years until \cite{BSC91} established sub-exponential decay of correlations (and the Central Limit Theorem) for the collision map associated to certain dispersing billiard systems.
 The question remained if the discontinuities prevented exponential decay of correlations or not.
 The question was settled in \cite{Li95, Y98, Ch99} where exponential decay of correlations was established for a large class of discrete-time dynamical systems with discontinuities (including Poincar\'e maps for the finite horizon Lorentz gas in \cite{Y98}, and more general dispersing billiards in \cite{Ch99}).